-Prerequisites, Corequisites, and Advisories on Recommended Preparation

-The Kern Community College District adopts the following policy in order to provide for the establishing, reviewing, and challenging of prerequisites, corequisites, advisories on recommended preparation, and certain limitations on enrollment in a manner consistent with law and good practice.
+Prerequisites, Corequisites, and Advisories on Recommended Preparation enrollment in a manner consistent with law and good practice.
 The Board recognizes that, if these prerequisites, corequisites, advisories, and limitations are established unnecessarily or inappropriately, they constitute unjustifiable obstacles to student access and success and, therefore, the Board adopts this policy which calls for caution and careful scrutiny in establishing them.